 9/11 Commission cited communications between federal, state, and local first responders as a major problem; Donovan: During disasters, responders must be able to communicate on dedicated emergency frequencies

-Washington, DC – September 7, 2017….Congressman Dan Donovan (NY-11), who chairs the House Subcommittee on Emergency Preparedness, Response, and Communications, today announced that New York was awarded $319,852,618 in federal funds through the Homeland Security Preparedness Grant programs for Fiscal Year 2017.
+Washington, DC – October 13, 2017….Congressman Dan Donovan (NY-11), who chairs the House Subcommittee on Emergency Preparedness, Response, and Communications, held a Congressional hearing examining the status of emergency communications networks.

 “The current healthcare system is collapsing, further burdening hardworking Americans with soaring costs, canceled plans, and limited choices.
 President Trump is right to use his executive authority to help create a truly competitive marketplace that will drive down costs, increase consumer choice, and allow families to access the quality care they deserve.

 “In our community’s time of need, most of the country was there to support us.
 It’s our duty as one nation to help our fellow Americans, and I’m proud to cast a vote supporting those who desperately need assistance.